suraj-navagire/techDoc/collectionFramework/readme.txt

     2. HashMap - One null key is allowed but multiple null values are allowed.
 HashTable - Null key and values are not allowed
     3. HashMap - Added in 1.2 version.
 HashTable - It's a legacy class.
     4. HashMap - Extends AbstractMap.
 HashTable - Extends Dictionary.

+Strong reference and Weak reference :-
+    1. By default, java uses strong reference.
+But WeakHashMap uses weak reference.
+    2. Reference on which object is created, if we create weak reference of this reference and if we make original reference null and if no other reference is present of object then weak reference object gets garbage collected.
+    3. In order to use any reference as weak reference we can use java.lang.ref.WeakReference class

+    Example :- org.example.map.WeakHashMapExample2 is example of weak reference.